-Pique Nique Pour les Inconnues (2020)
+Pique Nique Pour Les Inconnues (2020) is a desktop tele-choral;

 A collage of different resolution test cards on top of each other.